CroppedThrone/PublicAttendanceCheckBot/README.md

 You start off with 50 people max with 20 ranks max and if you want to upgrade to premium, you can have 500 people with 50 ranks! <br/>
 The bot also adds 3 roles: Name_Changer, Attendance_Creator & Attendance_Manager.
 If you want to know what each role can do check out the commands list! <br/>

+## Premium
+The bot is free of use and can handle 50 people and 20 ranks for free! <br/>
+But if you're server has a lot more people or more roles, there is a option to upgrade your bot to 500 people and 50 ranks! <br/>
+The upgrade is NOT a subscription.
+It's permanent.
+And it will cost around 10 euro's. <br/>
+Contact me on discord by the user name: "CroppedThrone". <br/>

 ## Tutorial Setup

 ### Basic setup